ava-labs/hypersdk/examples/tokenvm/README.md

   (can't warp a warp asset somewhere else)
   -> prevents a risky asset from a Subnet from "stealing reputation" of another Subnet where it may export from
-* Auto-swap when processing import to get fee paying token
+* Auto-swap when processing import to get fee paying token (works very similar to a RFQ)
 * assets take on a newID when they come into a subnet (so you can never have a token that is identical to one that has different security properties)
 * Automatically accept warp messages if 80% of subnet signs (because each asset